LCAV/easy-dsp/docs/docs/python-reference.md

 ## Receiving configuration changes

-When you start your script, the four previous variables can still be uninitialized, because the module did not received the configuration yet.
+When you start your script, the four previous variables will still be uninitialized, because the module did not received the configuration yet.
 Plus, sometimes, a configuration change can happen.

 You can register a callback to receive the configuration, when it first arrives, and each time it changes, using `register_when_new_config(callback)`.